 South Australia bulk billed telehealth GP

 Bulk billed telehealth GP consultations for South Australian Medicare cardholders, from Adelaide to the Eyre Peninsula and beyond.
-AHPRA-registered General Practitioners, eScripts to your phone, no out-of-pocket cost for the consult.
+Australian-trained General Practitioners, eScripts to your phone, no out-of-pocket cost for the consult.

 How NewDoc serves South Australia

 South Australia has approximately 1.9 million residents (Australian Bureau of Statistics, September 2025).
-NewDoc telehealth is available statewide for eligible Medicare cardholders, regardless of suburb.
-There are no catchment restrictions and you do not need to be an existing NewDoc patient.
+NewDoc telehealth serves all eligible Medicare cardholders across the state, regardless of suburb or catchment.

 Bulk billing in South Australia